MCC321-QC/eMixedNiteMC/README.md

 - This theme is translated in a few languages (Translated by the community on [Crowdin](https://crowdin.com/project/emixednitemc))
 - Integrate game video trailer from the extension [Extra MetaData Loader](https://github.com/darklinkpower/PlayniteExtensionsCollection?tab=readme-ov-file#extensions) in the background
 - Support cover banners based on source/platform without any extension or user interation
-- Support for cover and background function in [BackgroundChanger](https://github.com/Lacro59/playnite-backgroundchanger-plugin) (Will be better implemented soon!)
+- Support for cover and background function in [BackgroundChanger](https://github.com/Lacro59/playnite-backgroundchanger-plugin) (~~Will be better implemented soon!~~ [Done!](https://github.com/MCC321-QC/eMixedNiteMC/commit/73751b7314770ee404a310837673ed8a91b74dae))
 - Added support for showing how much Steam in-game player there is from the extension [Steam News and Players Viewer](https://github.com/darklinkpower/PlayniteExtensionsCollection?tab=readme-ov-file#extensions)
 - Both Grid and Detail views can be set independantly
 - Options to toggle off covers and/or banners in both Grid/Detail view